 J.W. joined ei with nearly a decade of operations experience and advanced degrees in both education and business.
-Coming onboard to lead our New York & New Jersey Region, he made great strides in establishing a well-run operation and in growing partnerships with healthcare organizations in the area.
+Coming onboard to lead our New York & Mid-Atlantic Region, he made great strides in establishing a well-run operation and in growing partnerships with healthcare organizations in the area.

 J.W. considers himself a lifelong learner, earning multiple degrees over the years.
 He holds both a Master’s in Business Administration and a Master’s in Education from University of Phoenix.
 In addition, he has a BS in Sports/Entertainment/Event Management and an AS in Marketing from Johnson & Wales University.